NixOS/nix.dev/source/tutorials/nix-language.md

 It is a domain-specific, purely functional, lazily evaluated, dynamically typed programming language:

-- Every valid piece of Nix language code is an *expression*.
+- Every valid piece of Nix language code is a *Nix expression*.
+- Nix expressions can contain other Nix expressions, that is, they can be nested.
-- Evaluating a *Nix expression* produces a single value.
+- Evaluating a Nix expression produces a single value.
 - Every *Nix file* (`.nix`) contains a single Nix expression.

 :::{note}